WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 The directory structure in the _rules-dir_ reflects the processing tree structure.
 Each subdirectory can contain either:
-- A Filter and a set of sub directories
+- A Filter: a single json file with the filter details and a set of sub directories
-- A set of Rules
+- A Ruleset: a set of json files with rules details.

 Each Rule and Filter composing the processing tree should be saved in a separate file in JSON format.